Daniel-Nikpayuk/CPPF-CTR/README.md

 ## Introduction:

-As the Canadian federal elections looms near, it's time to look at the politics of it all.
+As the Canadian federal election looms near, it's time to take a closer look at the politics of it all.

 The Conservative "Harper" government has been known for its smear campaigns, notably against Liberal leader [Trudeau](http://www.thestar.com/opinion/commentary/2015/07/18/why-harper-attacks-trudeau-but-not-mulcair-hepburn.html),